 You just need a few simple ingredients to make these cornbread cupcakes!

-- Buttermilk - If you don't have buttermilk you can use either regular whole milk or sour cream!
-You can also make your own buttermilk by using ½ cup milk and 2 teaspoons of lemon juice!
+Buttermilk - If you don't have buttermilk you can use either regular whole milk or sour cream!
+You can also make your own buttermilk by using ½ cup whole milk and 2 teaspoons of lemon juice!

 The complete list of ingredients and amounts is located in the recipe card below.